Struggling to get interviews?

 - Your role or title

 If you’re heavily involved in an organization and you think it will strengthen your application, you can also include a brief description of your contributions.
-For example, you could highlight any particularly impressive achievements or initiatives that you led, like this:
+For example, highlight specific achievements or initiatives that you led, like this:

 Examples of achievements in an affiliations section